 Harvard Business Review Cases and Articles

 Cases, simulations, articles and teaching materials available in Harvard Business Review for Educators, included in our license agreement, can also be placed on electronic reserve in Ares.

-Print copies of textbooks will not be available for loan for the fall and winter term.
-Please note that commercial textbook publishers do not license textbooks to libraries.
+Please note that most commercial textbook publishers do not license e-textbooks to libraries.
 If you decide to use a textbook from a commercial publisher, there is a very good chance we will not be able to provide access to it, the only option will be for students to purchase the textbook.
 Please contact reserves staff if you would like us to look into your textbook availability.

 To submit your requests: